DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Pieces of hardware and/or software which work together are called compatible.
 Conversely, if they do not work together, they are incompatible.
 For example, Android and iOS are incompatible because Android apps do not work under iOS and vice versa.

 #####Compressed files
 Compression is a technique for shrinking the size of a file or a data stream.
 As a result it can be transmitted faster, and will take up less storage space on a device.
-For example, digital video is heavily compressed, otherwise it would not fit on a DVD and could not be streamed over Internet connections.
+For example, digital video is heavily compressed, otherwise it would not fit on a DVD and could not be streamed over internet connections.
 Another example is EPUB, which consists of a compressed collection of HTML files.
 Various software applications such as PKZIP, WinZip, 7zip, Stuffit, GNU gzip/tar, and many others, can compress a set of files into single-file archives, and decompress the archive back to separate files.
 Files with the following extensions are almost always compressed file collections: epub, tar.gz/tgz, rar and zip.

 #####Computer program
 The terms computer program, software, application and app are often used more or less interchangeably.
 A program tells a computer or mobile device what to do.
 Programs are usually written in 'high-level' programming languages (such as C, C++, Java, Python) which are a mixture of English-language commands and mathematical-logical expressions.
 See also **Software**.